craigschlegel/registrations-for-the-events-calendar/readme.txt

 == Screenshots ==

-1. View of the registration form revealed on "click"
+1. View of the event registration form revealed on "click"
 2. Default position and look of the Register button in an event page
 3. The Registrations tab in at-a-glance view
 4. Detailed view of a single event's registrations.
 Buttons to delete, edit, add and export registrations